reliablyhq/documentation/docs/guides/live-cluster/index.md

 ## Next?

-Congratulations, you have successfully run 'reliably discover' with a live Kubernetes Cluster.
-For the next steps, see the [Reliably CLI discover] [cli-ref] reference section.
+Congratulations, you have successfully run 'reliably scan' with a live Kubernetes Cluster.
+For the next steps, see the [Reliably CLI scan] [cli-ref] reference section.

-[cli-ref]: /docs/reference/cli/reliably-discover/
+[cli-ref]: /docs/reference/cli/reliably-scan/

 [kubeconfig]: https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/